 MailRisk also makes it easy for IT to stay on top of every email which is reported by their colleagues.
 Our robot will ensure that report which have certain things in common will be grouped and categorized, and intelligence on currently unmanaged threats becomes available for targeted mitigating actions.

-Could MailRisk be useful for you and your colleagues?
-Contact us for a demo!
+Could MailRisk be useful to you and your colleagues?
+Learn more →

 Simulated phishing: How to design a suitable scam